 Output price inflation

-Realised and expected output price growth reported by DMP respondents continued to increase in recent months, consistent with the rise in aggregate CPI inflation.
-In the three months to May, realised annual price growth in the DMP was 6.9%, on average, up from 5.4% compared with the three months to February (Chart 1).
-This refers to own prices charged by businesses across the whole economy, rather than just by those businesses that sell directly to consumers.
-Price growth has been broad-based, with 60% of firms reporting increases above 5%, and 27% of firms reporting increases above 10%.
+Realised and expected output price growth reported by DMP respondents have continued to increase.
+In the three months to August, realised annual price growth was 7.7%, on average, up from 6.9% compared with the three months to May (Chart 1).
+This refers to prices charged by businesses across the whole economy, rather than just by those businesses that sell directly to consumers.
+Price growth has been broad-based, with 66% of firms reporting increases above 5%, and 30% of firms reporting increases above 10%.
 Price growth has been particularly high in the goods sector relative to services.
-In the three months to May, goods price inflation was 8.5%, compared with 5.7% for the services sector.
-The continuing rise in inflation likely reflects multiple factors, including significantly higher energy prices as well as supply and labour shortages (discussed in more detail below).
+In the three months to August, annual goods price inflation was 9.1%, compared with 6.6% for the services sector.
+The continuing rise in reported inflation within the DMP data likely reflects multiple factors including significantly higher energy prices as well as supply and labour shortages (see Bunn et al (2022) for further details).

-In addition to increases in realised inflation, expected year-ahead price inflation has also increased, reaching 5.9% in the three months to May, up from 4.8% in the three months to February.
-Thus, firms expect strong price inflation to persist over the next 12 months, although at a slightly slower rate than over the past year.
-Goods price inflation is expected be higher than services inflation in the year ahead.
+In addition to increases in realised inflation, expected year-ahead price inflation has also increased, reaching 6.5% in the three months to August, up from 5.9% in the three months to May.
+Thus, firms expect strong price growth in the following 12 months, although slightly less than over the past year.

-Chart 1: Both realised and expected price inflation have increased further in recent months
+Chart 1: Realised and expected annual price growth have increased further in recent months

 Realised and expected annual price inflation (a)